mboehmerm/Luatos_C3_Core_DIO_SSD1309_I2C_128x64/README.md

 | Led 47Ω -> 3.3V | 47Ω  | A     |
 | Led GND         | GND  | K     |

-The A Pin of the backlight is connected via a 47Ω resistor to 3.3V.
-RSE (TFT reset pin) is connected to the REST pin of the Luatos ESP32
+The Pin A of the TFT ( backlight ) is connected via a 47Ω resistor to 3.3V.
+RSE ( TFT reset pin ) is connected to the REST pin of the Luatos ESP32

 Initialization :
 ```